 Whenever possible, complaints, disagreements, and misunderstandings should be settled between the individuals involved and at the lowest possible level.
-Students who believe they have been unfairly treated by department faculty or staff, or who have a complaint related to a course that is not covered by the academic appeal procedure, should follow the protocol indicated in the University Policy and Procedure 3-b, Procedure #303.
+Student who believe they have been unfairly treated by department faculty or staff, or who have a complaint related to a course that is not covered by the academic appeal procedure should use the following protocol, University Policy and Procedure 3-b, Procedure #303.